jbrhsn/MAC-Changer-Ubuntu/README.md

 This tool is intended to be utilized in moral way.
 In the event that you do anything wrong using this tool, the developer isn't responsible for anything you did with this tool. !
 USE AT YOUR OWN RISK !

-#Requirements
+# Requirements
-* Python3 - 'sudo apt install python3'
+* Python3 - sudo apt install python3
-* Python3-pip - 'sudo install python3-pip'
+* Python3-pip - sudo install python3-pip
-* Net-Tools - 'sudo apt install net-tools'
+* Net-Tools - sudo apt install net-tools

 # Usage